micnic/simples/DOCUMENTATION.md

 callback: function(connection, files)

 `directory` is the local path to a folder that contains static files (for example: images, css or js files), this folder will serve as the root folder for the server. simpleS will return response status 304 (Not Modified) if the files have not been changed since last visit of the client.
-Only one folder should be used to serve static files and the method `.serve()` should be called only once, it reads recursively and asynchronously the content of the files inside the folder and finally cache them.
+Only one folder should be used to serve static files and the method `.serve()` should be called only once, it reads recursively and asynchronously the content of the files inside the folder and store them in memory.
 The folder with static files can contain other folders, their content will be also served.
 The provided path must be relative to the current working directory.
 The `callback` parameter is the same as for `GET` and `POST` requests, but it is triggered only when the client accesses the root of a sub folder of the folder with static files and get and aditional parameter `files`, which is an array of objects representing the contained files and folders, these objects contain the name and the stats of the files and folders, the `callback` parameter is optional.
 All files are dynamically cached for better performance, so the provided folder should contain only necessary files and folders not to abuse the memory of the server.

 ```javascript
 host.serve('root', function (connection, files) {